Cotabato City: Economy

-Cotabato City is the commercial, industrial, finance, education, health care and regional center of Bangsamoro Region as well as Central Mindanao.
-It is a strategically located at the center of Mindanao which the city has a road link to all other major cities in the island such as Davao, Cagayan de Oro, Zamboanga City and General Santos.
+Cotabato City serves as the commercial, industrial, financial, educational, healthcare, and regional center of the Bangsamoro Region and Central Mindanao.
+Situated strategically at the heart of Mindanao, the city boasts road links and public transport connectivity to all major cities on the island, including Davao, Cagayan de Oro, Zamboanga City, Dipolog, and General Santos.

-The city government had reported some 1.2-billion pesos worth of new investments or a recorded 1,368 new businesses in 2019, As a result of the robust growth in city's economy it has posted a total annual income of 1.044 billion pesos in the same year, for the past five years, Cotabato City's annual income had been growing at an average of 10.51 percent yearly, also in 2019 Cotabato City is recognized as the top 2 most competitive component city in Mindanao and the most competitive city in Region 12 for 3 consecutive years based on the Cities Municipalities Competitiveness Index (CMCI) annual ranking.
+In 2019, the city government reported approximately 1.2 billion pesos in new investments, resulting in the establishment of 1,368 new businesses.
+This robust economic growth contributed to the city's total annual income of 1.044 billion pesos for the same year.
+Over the past five years, Cotabato City has experienced an average annual income growth rate of 10.51 percent.
+Additionally, in 2019, Cotabato City was recognized as the second most competitive component city in Mindanao and the most competitive city in Region 12 for three consecutive years based on the annual ranking of the Cities Municipalities Competitiveness Index (CMCI).

+The Gross Domestic Product (GDP) of Cotabato City in 2022 reached 72,091,571,637.36 pesos or 221,766.35 per Capita GDP comparable to Tunisia.
+Reports also indicate that Cotabato City ranks as the third city in Mindanao in terms of highest bank deposits, trailing behind Davao City and Cagayan De Oro City.

 Commercial Retail and Banking Center

-Cotabato City is the third highest bank deposits in Mindanao with total of Php 88.66 Billion deposits as of June 31, 2021, due to high bank deposits and good economic dynamism.
-The Bangko Sentral ng Pilipinas built its Central Mindanao branch in the city.
+Cotabato City ranks as the third highest in bank deposits in Mindanao, totaling Php 88.66 billion as of June 30, 2021, attributable to robust economic activity.
+Recognizing the city's significance, the Bangko Sentral ng Pilipinas established its Central Mindanao branch within Cotabato City.

-The city has local and national-based shopping centers.
-Local-based shopping centers like Superama, Sugni, Mall of Alnor, and Southseas Mall have been in competition with the national-based shopping centers like CityMall, Puregold, Robinsons Supermarket and Department Store, and SM Savemore as well as Centro Department Store, Mi Department Store and Fiesta Shopping Center that are just in selected location nationwide.
-Cotabato City is one of the fastest growing economy in the Soccsksargen region.
+The city boasts a mix of local and national shopping centers.
+Local establishments such as Superama, Sugni, Mall of Alnor, and Southseas Mall compete with national retailers like CityMall, Puregold, Robinsons Supermarket and Department Store, SM Savemore, as well as Centro Department Store, Mi Department Store, and Fiesta Shopping Center, which are present in selected locations nationwide.
+Cotabato City stands out as one of the fastest-growing economies in the Soccsksargen region.

-KCC Mall of Cotabato had started its full blown construction on July 1, 2020.
+KCC Mall of Cotabato City had started its full blown construction on July 1, 2020.
 It is located along Quezon Avenue corner Sinsuat Avenue, & the project is estimated to cost 11 billion pesos, the mall is four storey tall with a total lot area of 11 hectares; on the second phase of construction is the completion of eleven storey hotel with a convention center, probably upon completion this could be the tallest building in Region XII.
 NCCC Malls, a Davao-based mall company have also confirmed their interest to build a mall within the city.
+KCC Mall Of Cotabato will set to open by April 2, 2025.